 There are a number different things that can influence your own neurotropin production, including key nutrition components and therapies like low-frequency nerve stimulation.

-In fact, the research is so significant here I am “bullish” on neurostimulator kits being tried for most neuropathy and pain patients.
+In fact, the research is so significant here we are so strongly motivated to supply NDGen neurostimulator kits for most neuropathy and pain patients.

 So how much vitamin D is enough?

 Well, United States says around 600 international units per day is fine, but European countries recommend levels much higher, on the order of a few thousand international units per day for most healthy adults.